AdobeDocs/marketo.en/help/marketo/product-docs/crm-sync/microsoft-dynamics-sync/create-a-custom-dynamics-sync-filter.md

 >[!CAUTION]
 >
 >If you don't assign the field and leave it blank/NULL, it will sync down but not update.
+Records with a field value of blank/NULL in Dynamics CRM will show this field value in Marketo as "false".

 Marketo looks for this field during the automatic background sync and determines which records to sync over based on this logic: